-Since Trump was elected president of the United States, a lot of Americans have been holding their breath wondering how his decisions will affect their bank accounts.
-He’s promised lower taxes, more jobs and fewer regulations, which if they hold true, will be hugely beneficial for many.
-One area people are hoping he’ll help is with student loans.
+Since Trump was elected president of the United States, a lot of Americans having student loans have been holding their breath wondering how his decisions will affect their bank accounts.
+He’s promised lower taxes, more jobs, and fewer regulations, which if they hold true, will be hugely beneficial for many.
+One area people are hoping he’ll help us with is student loans.
 Here is what we know about his plans so far:

 Modification to Income-Based Repayment